divriots/whats-new/src/pages/next/support-for-typings-in-vue.md

   label: ''

 ---
-Autocompletion in VS Code and type checking are now available thanks to the added support of typings in Vue
+Autocompletion in VS Code and type checking are now available thanks to the added support of typings in Vue.